1 simple habit to increase productivity and declutter your life

 Picture yourself having to move things out of your way to get to a desk, which is so full of objects that you have to remove a few in order to find space to place your laptop or your notebook.

 Now think about an empty, white, spacious room full of light, with only a desk and a chair in the middle.
-Maybe an inspiring painting or two on the walls, and a few comfort items such as a sofa, a pretty lamp and a cup of your favourite tea.
+Maybe an inspiring painting or two on the walls, and a few comfort items such as a sofa, a pretty lamp and a cup of your favorite tea.

 In which of these rooms do you imagine it being easier to be productive?

 Even if you don’t go as far as your grandma’s basement, the truth is that a lot of us get negatively influenced by the clutter around us without even noticing.

 And I am not just talking about physical objects; for me, one of the biggest points of resistance when it comes to productivity is switching on my laptop only to find a desktop full of random files, and a slow machine due to having way too many apps installed.

 The good news is, decluttering can be not only fun but also very healing.

 Lately, whenever I feel stuck, tired, or overwhelmed, I take the time to clean/organize/declutter something.